Palmer River: Palmer River Goldfields

 Palmer River was one of Australia's major gold rush locations.
 William Hann and geologist Norman Taylor found gold in a sandy bed of the river in 1872.
 Hann named the river after Arthur Hunter Palmer the Premier of Queensland at that time.

 In 1873, access to the goldfields was established by Archibald Campbell MacMillan who led an expedition of 110 diggers, police and officials which blazed a trail from the port of Cooktown to the Palmer River.
 They "shot a lot" and "hunted" Aboriginal people along the way at the Normanby River, Kennedy River, Kavanaugh Creek, St George River and at Battle Camp.
 At Battle Camp, a large group of Aboriginal men approached MacMillan's camp yelling a war cry, but were forced back by gunfire, some of whom fell.
 The expedition members then pursued them to a lagoon where many more were shot.
 Two Aboriginal women and three children were brought back to the camp by the diggers after one of the shootings, where they had in their possession a number of items from a digger who had supposedly been killed.
 A later government enquiry into the events found that the diggers acted in self defence and were justified in their actions.

 The main settlement of the gold field was Maytown replacing Palmerville after some months.
 The settlement began as a camp in 1873, then grew into a town which served as the administration centre for the former Hann Local Government Area.
 The settlements of Byerstown and Idatown were also established along the river.

 Palmerville Post Office opened on 11 May 1874 (closed 1965); Maytown Post Office opened on 7 June 1874 (closed 1945); Byerstown Post Office opened on 1 April 1876 (closed around 1884).

 There were many other confrontations between the Anglo-Australian diggers, Chinese miners and the Aborigines from the area after Battle Camp.

 From 1874 until 1877 more than 20,000 Chinese immigrants arrived at the river.
 The miners in the Palmer River included Chinese, mostly from the Guangdong Province in southern China.
 The Chinese miners would re-work the diggings of Europeans as they moved on to find richer diggings.
 In 1876, with the rush to the Hodgkinson River, Chinese miners occupied most of the Palmer Gold Field.
 As gold reserves were extracted, anti-Chinese sentiment grew.

 The Queensland government eventually responded to the influx with a poll tax of £10 according to the Chinese Immigration Regulation Act 1877.

 Although most of the surface gold has long since been prospected, there remain a handful of deeper mine projects in the area.

+Tourism

+Palmer River has various stops including: